qrutyy/ldd/README.md

 # LDD

-*Linux Device Drivers workshop* - a collection of modules and char drivers implementations, made for kernel study.
+*Linux Device Drivers workshop* - a collection of modules (char and block drivers) implementations, made for kernel practice.

 ## Usage

-For all the subprojects - move the Makefile into current folder.

-TODO: move docs in a specified file
+If some folder doesn't have *Makefile* - move the main one

 ### hwprocess